 - Closely follow park regulations and wardens' advice.

 Thailand has one of the highest traffic-related fatality rates in the world.
-You are almost seven times more likely to die in a motor vehicle accident in Thailand than in Australia.
+You're almost seven times more likely to die in a motor vehicle accident in Thailand than in Australia.

-Road accidents are common throughout Thailand, including in resort areas such as Phuket, Pattaya and Koh Samui.
-Speeding, reckless passing and failure to obey traffic laws are common in all regions of Thailand.
+Road accidents are common, including in resort areas such as Phuket, Pattaya and Koh Samui.
+Speeding, reckless passing and failure to obey traffic laws are common across the country.
 The roads are particularly dangerous during holidays such as Songkran (Thai New Year), when alcohol use and congestion are heavier than usual.

 - Don't drink and drive.